oveleon/contao-cookiebar/docs/COOKIE.md

-`Cookie storage duration` | Define how long the cookie is stored or refer to the description of the provider. | All `Provider` | The provider from whom the cookie is set. | All `Description` | The description / purpose of the cookie. | All `Published` | Defines whether the cookie is in active use. | All `Source URL` | Allows the inclusion of external scripts in the HEAD-Tag. | Custom (Script) `Loading-Mode of Source URL` | Defines when the source URL may be loaded. | Custom (Script)
+`Cookie storage duration` | Define how long the cookie is stored or refer to the description of the provider. | All `Provider` | The provider from whom the cookie is set. | All `Description` | The description / purpose of the cookie. | All `Preselect` | Activates the checkbox when opening the cookie bar for the first time. | All `Published` | Defines whether the cookie is in active use. | All `Source URL` | Allows the inclusion of external scripts in the HEAD-Tag. | Custom (Script) `Loading-Mode of Source URL` | Defines when the source URL may be loaded. | Custom (Script)